SiliconLabs/unify-matter-pc/doc/readme_user.md

-The following documentation assumes that you have built the Unify Matter PC application by following the _[Build Guide](./readme_building.md)_ and have transferred the _`unify-matter-pc`_ to your Raspberry Pi 4 (RPi4) running the 64-bit version of Raspberry Pi OS Bullseye.
+The following documentation assumes that you have built the Unify Matter PC application by following the _[Build Guide](./readme_building.md)_ and have transferred the _`unify-matter-pc`_ to your Raspberry Pi 4 (RPi4) running the 64-bit version of Raspberry Pi OS bookworm.

 - [Unify Matter Protocol Controller User Guide](#unify-matter-protocol-controller-user-guide)